nominolo/scion/README.markdown

 Most of Scion's functionality is based on the GHC API.
-Scion tries to be front-end agnostic; it provides both a Haskell API and servers for non-Haskell clients such as Emacs or Vim.
+Scion tries to be front-end agnostic; it provides both a Haskell API and servers for non-Haskell clients such as Emacs (no Vim, volunteers required).

   [home]: http://code.google.com/p/scion-lib/

 Installation
 ============

+(For developer builds see section "Hacking" below.)

 Scion requires [GHC 6.10.1][ghc] or later.
 All other dependencies should be on [Hackage][hackage] and can be installed using